waraich1/CS1XA3/Assign1/README.md

 Additional features -

 1. Searches for a particular file.
-2. Checks wethere python files has more lines of codes or haskell files.
+2. Checks whether python files has more lines of codes or haskell files.